Drospirenone, ethinyl estradiol, and levomefolate (Oral)

 Tell your doctor if you have ever had any unusual or allergic reaction to drospirenone, ethinyl estradiol, and levomefolate or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies on the relationship of age to the effects of drospirenone, ethinyl estradiol, and levomefolate combination have not been performed in the geriatric population. drospirenone, ethinyl estradiol, and levomefolate should not be used in elderly women.
+Appropriate studies on the relationship of age to the effects of drospirenone, ethinyl estradiol, and levomefolate combination have not been performed in the geriatric population.
+Drospirenone, ethinyl estradiol, and levomefolate is not indicated for use in elderly women.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking drospirenone, ethinyl estradiol, and levomefolate, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using drospirenone, ethinyl estradiol, and levomefolate with any of the following medicines is not recommended.
 Your doctor may decide not to treat you with this medication or change some of the other medicines you take.